 - Meeting high demand: Seasonal workers help businesses meet increased demand during busy times of the year without incurring excess labor costs.
 They ensure the company can handle the extra workload effectively.

-Many industries commonly utilize seasonal workers each year.
+Many industries commonly utilize seasonal employees each year.
 Examples include:

 - Retail/sales